isotopp/isotopp.github.io/content/posts/2020-08-02-mysql-deadlocks-with-insert.md

 and that is weird because of the `lock mode S locks gap` in the last line.
 We get the exact same statement with the exact same value on the second thread, but with `lock mode X locks gap`.

-Both transactions have an undo log entry of the length 1 - one row, single insert and the insert has an S-lock.
+Both transactions have an undo-log entry of the length 1 - one row, single insert and the insert has an S-lock.

 ## A mystery INSERT and opaque code